-Including training plan

-All staff will receive the following trainings in the first year of program implementation:

-- Collaboration/program alignment training - Developing integrated school-based crisis prevention and early intervention model - Enhancing existing partnerships - Supportive management of difficult behavior - Psychiatric education of specific MH diagnosis and symptoms/trauma - Involuntary psychiatric hold parameters - Collaborative partner support, assisting family in processing crisis - Emotional de-escalation techniques and interventions - Privacy and Security training - Medi-Cal Billing and Documentation (for Clinicians only)

-Note on HIPAA/FERPA and Privacy: All new staff will be trained in the rules and requirements of both HIPAA and FERPA.
-The confidentiality expectations of both of these sets of regulations often require specific paperwork (i.e. Releases of Information) to allow discussion and collaboration between personnel from different organizations.
+Including training plan All staff will receive the following trainings in the first year of program implementation: Collaboration/program alignment training Developing integrated school-based crisis prevention and early intervention model Enhancing existing partnerships Supportive management of difficult behavior Psychiatric education of specific MH diagnosis and symptoms/trauma Involuntary psychiatric hold parameters Collaborative partner support, assisting family in processing crisis Emotional de-escalation techniques and interventions Privacy and Security training Medi-Cal Billing and Documentation (for Clinicians only) Note on HIPAA/FERPA and Privacy: All new staff will be trained in the rules and requirements of both HIPAA and FERPA.
+The confidentiality expectations 3. a. of both of these sets of regulations often require specific paperwork (i.e. Releases of Information) to allow discussion and collaboration between personnel from different organizations.
 We have learned this past year and continue to learn that ongoing training and technical assistance in compliance to HIPAA and FERPA are necessary.
 This training is equally important for school districts, County staff, community partners, and HBTS staff.

-3. a.

 In the event of funding, as part of the new hire onboarding process HIPAA/FERPA training will be provided from both County and HCOE staff.
 District and County Staff will receive training from the schools in privacy and data protocols regarding the reporting of data into and use of the school district's Student Information Systems.
 Because these privacy rules do not rise to the level of HIPAA compliance, the schools are able to permit access to student data to County clinicians through the MOU's already in place.

-Year two-four trainings include:

-- Physical symptom recognition/appropriate usage of Primary Care Physicians - Outpatient community services vs residential treatment - Trauma informed care - Positive behavioral management - Crisis Intervention Training - Instruction training to address over identification of SPED students. - Teaching kids with ACEs Trauma informed instruction. - Manage Crisis Situations and Assist the Minor in De-Escalating. - Impacts and Symptoms of Trauma and Different Mental Health Diagnosis - Crisis Events, Accessing Caregiver/Family Support, and Facilitating Safety Planning Conversations for the Safety of the Minor and Family.
+Year two-four trainings include:Physical symptom recognition/appropriate usage of Primary Care Physical symptom recognition appropriate usage of Primary Care Physicians Outpatient community services vs residential treatment Trauma informed care Positive behavioral management Crisis Intervention Training Instruction training to address over identification of SPED students.
+Instruction training to address over identification of SPED students.
+Teaching kids with ACEs - Trauma informed instruction.
+Manage Crisis Situations and Assist the Minor in De-Escalating.
+Impacts and Symptoms of Trauma and Different Mental Health Diagnosis Crisis Events, Accessing Caregiver/Family Support, and Facilitating Safety Planning Conversations for the Safety of the Minor and Family.